Geography AS & A Level

 This course is ideal for those fascinated by the world we live in.
 You will study both physical and human geography.
 Alongside this you will be taught a range of transferable skills such as quantitative and qualitative analysis, communication skills e.g. report writing, and fieldwork skills.

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
-It is not essential to have studied Geography at GCSE, but if taken, you must have achieved a grade 5 or have a 5 in History, Religious Studies or English Language, plus a 4 in Maths and Science.
+A minimum of 4 subjects at grade 5 or above at GCSE including English Language.
+It is not essential to have studied Geography at GCSE, but if taken, you must have achieved a grade 5, plus a 4 in Maths and Science.

 What will I study?